Code conventions are important to produce a homogeneous code.

 Prototype should support style modification via the style field.

-CSS language for the CSS file syntax.
+See Style for Javascript API and CSS language for the CSS file syntax.

 Example: